RichardScottOZ/mineral-exploration-machine-learning/README.md

 - https://link.springer.com/article/10.1007/s12371-024-01011-2 -> Can AI Get a Degree in Geoscience?
 Performance Analysis of a GPT-Based Artificial Intelligence System Trained for Earth Science (GeologyOracle)
 - https://www.researchgate.net/publication/376671309_Enhancing_knowledge_discovery_from_unstructured_data_using_a_deep_learning_approach_to_support_subsurface_modeling_predictions
 - https://www.mdpi.com/2220-9964/13/7/260 -> Extracting Geoscientific Dataset Names from the Literature Based on the Hierarchical Temporal Memory Model
+- Knowledge-Infused LLM Application in Data Analytics: Using Mindat as an Example
 - https://www.sciencedirect.com/science/article/pii/S0169136824002154 -> Three-dimensional mineral prospectivity mapping based on natural language processing and random forests: A case study of the Xiyu diamond deposit, China

 ### LLM